 - “The Fort Pillow Massacre: A Fresh Examination of the Evidence,” in Civil War History 4 (1958)

 Or find another book or article in the library.
-We do not recommend that you research this subject on the Internet, because there is a lot of bad and misguided information about this particular event on line.
+We do not recommend that you research this subject on the Internet, because there is a lot of misguided information about this particular event on line.